maxhaesslein/adventofcode2023/README.md

-# adventofcode2023
-Advent of Code 2023, in JavaScript
+my solutions in JavaScript for [Advent of Code](https://adventofcode.com/) 2023